Luckas Carreño

-Luckas Benjhamín Carreño Oñate (born 4 July 2003) is a Chilean professional footballer who plays as a midfielder for Chilean Primera División side Deportes La Serena.
+Luckas Benjhamín Carreño Oñate (born 4 July 2003) is a Chilean professional footballer who plays as a midfielder for Chilean Primera División side Audax Italiano on loan from Deportes La Serena.

 Club career

 As a child, Carreño was with Palestino, Colo-Colo and Magallanes in Chile and with Oriente Petrolero in Bolivia, then he joined Deportes La Serena in 2019.
 He made his professional debut in a 2021 Copa Chile match against Deportes Colina on June 23, 2021, and scored his first goal in the match against Huachipato on March 20, 2022.

+In 2024, he was loaned out to Audax Italiano.

 International career

 Since 2021, Carreño has been frequently called up for Chile at under-20 level and took part in the tournament Copa Rául Coloma Rivas, playing a match against Paraguay U20.
 Also, he played in a friendly match against the same opponent in 2022.
 Next he made appearances in two friendly matches against Peru U20 in July 2022.
 In September 2022, he made an appearance in the Costa Cálida Supercup.